 The final examination is worth a maximum of ninety percent (90%) of the total points available for the course, and represents three hours of testing.
-That examination consists of twenty-six multiple choice questions and two essays.
-Each of the three components of the final exam should be completed in one hour.
+That examination consists of twenty-five multiple choice questions and two one-hour essays.
 Each student will receive an individualized grading sheet indicating the points earned for each issue and sub-issue raised in the midterm and the final exam essays.